vlehtola/slam-course/RPCN_PART_A2/Assignment.md

 Calculate a trajectory by integrating the IMU data over time.
 Perform the IMU integration in 2D and/or 3D.
 See README how to access the data through docker.

 ## Report
-Figure#1: Plot the 2D X-Y trajectory with the recorded data (that was stored in the form of .txt via running `rosbag`).
+Figure#1: Plot the 2D X-Y trajectory with the IMU calibration from task A1.
+Integrate the trajectory from data that was extracted from `rosbag`.

-Figure#2: Plot the 2D X-Y trajectory with the refined recorded data (that was biased and scale-corrected)
+Figure#2: Plot the 2D X-Y trajectory without IMU calibration, for comparison purposes.

+Discuss: Is the result better with calibration?
+According to the calibrated data, did the IMU arrive in the same place from where it started?
+Estimate the magnitude of drift.
+In other words, measure the Cartesian distance between the start and end points of the trajectory.
+To what extent did the calibration remove the drift?
+If there is still drift, why?

 **Note:** Pay attention to the plotting scale so that the labels of the axes are properly shown.

-Discuss:
-According to the data, did the IMU arrive in the same place from where it started?
-Estimate the magnitude of drift.
-If there is drift, why?

 **Note:** Remember to calibrate the IMU data first with the bias and scale factor values obtained from `exercise#A1` before plotting Figure#2.
-Mention these values if they have not been mentioned before.
-To what extent did the calibration remove the drift?

-(what kindof trajectory needs to be plotted?
-How integrate imu calib parameters?)

-Integrate IMU calib folder with rpcn A exercise...
+Re-mention these values briefly.

 Steps:

-Part 1a
-1. Record the IMU data with MT Manager 2.0 in class
-2. Open and store in .txt file
-3. Utilize data_analyse python file to get average imu values
-4. estimate scale factor and bias via equations
-Part 2b
+Part A2
-1. run rosbag and store rosbag imu data in .txt or any other preferable format.
+1. Run the rosbag inside the given docker container, and store rosbag imu data in .txt or any other preferable format for easier access.
-2. plot the results
-3. integrate imu bias and scale factor to store data using data_analysis.py
+2. Calibration: eliminate known imu bias and scale factor errors using the result from `exercise#A1`
+3. Mechanization: integrate to obtain the orientation, velocity, and position with respect to time.
+Express the positions in the first time frame to obtain the trajectory.
-4. plot the results
+4. Plot the trajectory.
-5. compare results
+5. Compare results by integrating without calibration.
+6. Discuss.

+## CBL

+See description in `exercise#A1`.